cma2015/easyMF/README.md

 - Web server and Docker image of easyMF were released for the first time.

 ## How to cite easyMF
-- Wenlong Ma, Siyuan Chen, Jingjing Zhai, Yuhong Qi, Shang Xie, Minggui Song, Chuang Ma, easyMF: a visual analytics platform for matrix factorization-based biological discovery from large-scale transcriptome data (Submitted).
+- Wenlong Ma, Siyuan Chen, Jingjing Zhai, Yuhong Qi, Shang Xie, Minggui Song, Chuang Ma, easyMF: a web platform for matrix factorization-based biological discovery from large-scale transcriptome data. https://doi.org/10.1101/2020.12.21.405563

 ## How to access help
 * For comments/suggestions/bug reports, please leave a message at Github [issues](<https://github.com/cma2015/easyMF/issues>), or contact: __Wenlong Ma__ <mawenlong_nwsuaf@163.com> or __Siyuan Chen__ <chenzhuod@gmail.com>